Everglades: Calusa and Tequesta

-From the Glades peoples, two major nations emerged in the area: the Calusa and the Tequesta.
+Two major nations composed the Glades material culture: the Calusa and the Tequesta.
 The Calusa was the largest and most powerful nation in South Florida.
 It controlled fifty villages located on Florida's west coast, around Lake Okeechobee, and on the Florida Keys.
 Most Calusa villages were located at the mouths of rivers or on key islands.
 The Calusa were hunter-gatherers who lived on small game, fish, turtles, alligators, shellfish, and various plants.
 Most of their tools were made of bone or teeth, although sharpened reeds were also effective for hunting or war.
 Calusa weapons consisted of bows and arrows, atlatls, and spears.
 Canoes were used for transportation, and South Florida tribes often canoed through the Everglades, but rarely lived in them.
 Canoe trips to Cuba were also common.

 Estimated numbers of Calusa at the beginning of the Spanish occupation ranged from 4,000 to 7,000.
 The society declined in power and population; by 1697 their number was estimated to be about 1,000.
 In the early 18th century, the Calusa came under attack from the Yamasee to the north.
 They asked the Spanish for refuge in Cuba, where almost 200 died of illness.
 Soon they were relocated again to the Florida Keys.

 Second in power and number to the Calusa in South Florida were the Tequesta.
 They occupied the southeastern portion of the lower peninsula in modern-day Dade and Broward counties.
 Like the Calusa, the Tequesta societies centered on the mouths of rivers.
 Their main village was probably on the Miami River or Little River.
 Spanish depictions of the Tequesta state that they were greatly feared by sailors, who suspected them of torturing and killing survivors of shipwrecks.
 With an increasing European presence in south Florida, Native Americans from the Keys and other areas began increasing their trips to Cuba.
 Official permission for the immigration of Native Americans from the Florida Keys was granted by Cuban officials in 1704.
 Spanish priests attempted to set up missions in 1743, but noted that the Tequesta were under assault from a neighboring tribe.
 When only 30 members were left, they were removed to Havana.
 A British surveyor in 1770 described multiple deserted villages in the region where the Tequesta lived.
 Common descriptions of Native Americans in Florida by 1820 used only the term "Seminoles".